watsonchua/finetune-your-clone/README.md

 - `adapter_model.safetensors`
 - `training_args.bin`

-# Hosting Model for Inference
+## Hosting Finetuned Model for Inference
 This step requires a machine which has a GPU with at least 8GB GPU RAM (e.g. T4).
 Copy the adapter files over to this machine and follow the steps in the [README file in the inference folder](inference/README.md) to deploy your model as a FastAPI service.

 At the end of this step, you will have a FastAPI service deployed at `http://your_url:your_port_no/generate` e.g. `http://localhost:8080/generate/`

-# Building the Telegram Bot
+## Building the Telegram Bot
 Deployment of your Telegram Bot requires only a small machine with a single CPU and 4GB RAM.
 Follow the steps in the [README file in the telegram_bot folder](telegram_bot/README.md) to deploy your telegram_bot.